Fabrication

 end

-… and this if you are using test/unit:
+… or this if you are using minitest:

 config.generators do |g|